 Students can choose to study for either the Fall Term or for the entire academic year.
 That decision must be made by the time your application is turned into Study Abroad.

 Participants in the British and Irish programs pay regular College tuition and a nonrefundable study abroad administrative fee.
-The tuition is paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+The tuition is paid in conformity with the home campus payment schedule, and a deposit toward the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
 Students pay accommodation costs while in Great Britain or Ireland, either directly to the host university or, if the student is not living in university housing, to a landlord.
-Precise figures for the British and Irish programs for the 2024–2025 year are listed below:
+Precise figures for the British and Irish programs for the 2024-2025 year are listed below:

 Autumn or Academic Year tuition: as set by the Bursar’s Office